python-attrs/attrs/docs/examples.rst

 - Since non-slot classes cannot be turned into slot classes after they have been created, ``attr.s(.., slots=True)`` will *replace* the class it is applied to with a copy.
   In almost all cases this isn't a problem, but we mention it for the sake of completeness.

+- Using pickle with slot classes require pickle protocol 2 or greater.
+Python 2 uses protocol 0 by default so the protocol would need to be specified.
+Python 3 uses protocol 3 by default.
+You can support protocol 0 and 1 by `creating <https://docs.python.org/2/library/pickle.html#object.__getstate__>`_ a ``__getstate__`` and ``__setstate__`` method.
+Those methods are created for frozen slot classes because they don't pickle otherwise.

 All in all, setting ``slots=True`` is usually a very good idea.